mbrobbel/aw3d30-parquet/README.md

 ### Cargo

-If you have Rust installed you can build and install from source:
+If you have Rust installed you can build and install from source.
+You need [GDAL](https://gdal.org/index.html) development files.

 ```
 cargo install --git https://github.com/mbrobbel/aw3d30-parquet.git